Last updated: ET

-There is no nationwide advisory in effect for the Kyrgyz Republic.
-However, you should exercise a high degree of caution due to the possibility of violent crime and occasional civil unrest.
+Exercise a high degree of caution in the Kyrgyz Republic the possibility of violent crime and occasional civil unrest.

-Areas south and west of Osh, the Fergana Valley region, and areas along the borders of Uzbekistan and Tajikistan
+Areas south and west of Osh, the Fergana Valley and borders with Uzbekistan and Tajikistan

-There is a high rate of violent crime and foreigners have been targeted.
+The Kyrgyz Republic has a high rate of violent crime and foreigners have been targeted.
 Organized gangs are common.
-Robbery, mugging, and pickpocketing occur frequently near major hotels, bars, parks, and on public transportation.
+Robbery, mugging and pickpocketing occur frequently near major hotels, in bars and parks and on public transportation.
 Remain vigilant and ensure that your personal belongings and documents are secure.
-Do not show signs of affluence and avoid carrying large sums of money.
+Do not show signs of affluence, and avoid carrying large sums of money.

-Robberies have been committed by men in police uniforms.
-If approached, ask to see police credentials.
-Men posing as “meet and greet” airport facilitators lure unsuspecting foreigners into cars and demand money.
+Robberies have been committed by men in police uniforms; if approached by such a man, ask to see his police credentials.
+Also, men posing as “meet and greet” airport facilitators lure unsuspecting foreigners into cars and demand money.
 Make prior arrangements with your contacts and ask for identification upon arrival.
-Do not leave with anyone who does not show identification.
+Do not leave the airport with anyone who does not show you their identification.

 Demonstrations occur and have the potential to suddenly turn violent.
 They can lead to significant disruptions to traffic and public transportation.
 Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.

-Avoid public transportation as it is unsafe and unreliable.
+Avoid public transportation, which is unsafe and unreliable.

-Use only officially marked taxis, pre-negotiate fares, and do not share a ride with strangers.
+Use only officially marked taxis, pre-negotiate the fare and do not share a ride with strangers.

 Roads to Tashkent are hazardous in winter.